radgrad/docusaurus2/docs/devops/deployment/microsoft-azure.md

 ` ~
 ```

-Add the following code to settings.development.json file in app/config directory
+Add the following code to settings.development.json file in your local app/config directory

 ```shell script
 {